nalej/docs/docs/platformer/platformer.md

 #### Login in Azure

-After setting your credentials, you need to:
+After setting up your credentials, you need to:

 1. close the console and open it again.
 2. log in Azure, executing: